sahitya1903/sahitya1903/README.md

 ## 🧑‍💻 About Me

 #### I’m a pre-final year engineering student who loves building things that actually work in the real world.
 I spend most of my time writing Java, Python, and JavaScript, exploring full-stack development with MERN, and sharpening my DSA fundamentals.
-I enjoy turning ideas into reliable software, whether it’s a smart detection system or a slick web app.
+I enjoy turning ideas into reliable software, whether it’s a smart detection system or any other web app.
 Always learning, always building, and always chasing that next clean commit..☺️
 ---

 ## 🌐 Connect with Me